Sly1024/v3grid/README.md

 What is v3grid?
 ---
 It is a datagrid/table implementation written in JavaScript.
 Why is it special?
-Keep reading!
+Read the wiki!

 What is 'v3' in the name?
 ---